Recoverable Robust Representatives Selection Problems with Discrete Budgeted Uncertainty: Adversarial problem

 To derive a model for

 we first consider the incremental problem and model it as the following integer program.

 where $P = \sum_{j \in [K]} p_j$ is the total number of elements to select.
 Variable $y_i$ denotes if item $i$ is contained in the recovery solution.
 Constraint~\eqref{i-2} ensures that we must use at least $P-k$ items from the first-stage solution $\pmb{x}$, i.e., at most $k$ items can be exchanged for other items.
 As $\pmb{x}$ is fixed in this context, model~(\ref{eq:i}) is an integer linear program.
-Note that the coefficient matrix is totally unimodular.
+Note that the coefficient matrix is totally unimodular (which can be easily seen by applying, e.g., the Ghouila-Houri criterion (see \cite{GH62})).
 We dualize its linear programming relaxation by introducing variables $\alpha_j$ for constraints~\eqref{i-1}, variable $\beta$ for constraint~\eqref{i-2}, and variables $\gamma_i$ for constraints~\eqref{i-3} (which become $y_i \le 1$ in the relaxation).
 Using the dual of $\textsc{Inc}$ and by exploiting weak and strong duality, we can construct the following compact formulation for the adversarial problem.

 We use $\delta_i$ as a binary variable indicating which item costs should be increased.
 Constraint~\eqref{ad-1} ensures that the total number of items with increased costs should be less or equal to $\Gamma$.
 Constraints~\eqref{ad-2} are the dual constraints to variables $y_i$ in problem $\textsc{Inc}$.